 PERSON SPECIFICATION

 We have identified the particular requirements to complement the skills-set of the existing Board.
+We have an interest in appointing a Trustee with the skills and experience in Finance and/or the Charity Sector.

 It is important that the Board draws members from a range of geographic regions in Scotland.
 We actively encourage and support applications from individuals across Scotland as well as the rest of the UK.
 The Board is also seeking to improve the diversity of its membership and would welcome applications from individuals from all backgrounds.